 BYU Marriott Awards Honor Personnel

-PROVO, Utah – Apr 25, 2018 – The Brigham Young University Marriott School of Business honored a group of faculty, staff, and administrators for their outstanding teaching, research, and service during the school’s annual year-end awards luncheon.
+PROVO, Utah – Oct 07, 2020 – The Brigham Young University Marriott School of Business recently honored various faculty, staff, and administrators for their leadership in areas of teaching, research, professionalism, and service during the school’s annual fall kickoff meeting.

 The BYU Marriott School of Business prepares men and women of faith, character, and professional ability for positions of leadership throughout the world.
 Named for benefactors J. Willard and Alice S. Marriott, the school is located at Brigham Young University, the largest privately owned, church-sponsored university in the United States.
 BYU Marriott has four graduate and ten undergraduate programs with an enrollment of approximately 3,300 students.